-Having established the fact that electrons are flowing out of Uranus core, into the lower layer of its mantle that exists in liquid sate, brings the Coriolis Effect into force and lead to a similar generation of “induced” magnetic field force lines that appear of south polarity when observed from Uranus surface at both its northern and southern hemispheres.
+Having established the fact that electrons are flowing out of Uranus core, into the lower layer of its mantle that exists in liquid sate, brings the Coriolis Effect into force and leads to a similar generation of “induced” magnetic field force lines that appear of south polarity when observed from Uranus surface at both its northern and southern hemispheres.
 The addition of induced south polarity magnetic field next to a permanent south polarity magnetic pole in the northern hemisphere of Uranus leads to an increased reading of south polarity magnetic intensity in the northern region of Uranus.
 Vice versa, the addition of induced south polarity magnetic field next to a permanent north polarity magnetic pole in the southern hemisphere of Uranus leads to capturing the permanent magnetic field force lines even before emergence at surface and brings the decreased reading of the north polarity magnetic intensity in the southern region of Uranus and answers question 2 above.